 Timber contributes to minimal energy consumption during production, construction and operational phase but also after building demolition it can be reused or recycled, thereby lowering its overall embodied energy.

 We focus on three different levels of scale.
 We will start two pilots.
 The first one will be in the most dynamic part of the Netherlands: the Brainport Eindhoven region.
 This region, made famous by iconic technological powerhouse such as Philips, ASML and NXP, is the perfect ecosystem to start such a next generation movement.
 Here our first pilot project will be launched: The Dutch Mountains a large mixed-use building with two towers, mainly constructed in wood.
 We do this in close collaboration with the local governments, technological corporations and SMEs and societal partners.
 The second will be in the Province of South-Holland.

 But it will not end at the Dutch borders, because the climate crisis also does not end there.
 That is why we eventually will work at a European level.
 We will combine the EU’s ambitions of a Green Deal and the restart of a common architectural tradition such as Bauhaus.

-In January 2021 we start the launch of the pilot in the Brainport region, linked to the launch of The Dutch Mountains.
-In April of that year, we will proceed with the launch of the financial programme on a national scale.
+In April 2021, we will launch both pilots and the launch of the financial programme on a national scale.
 In the second half of 2021 we will conclude with the launch of the European fund.
 Together with you!

 Join this movement with us.

 Companies that want to compensate their own or societies CO2-emissions.
 We can do so by storing CO2 for a long time in wood and by planting the trees that are needed for those buildings!Register